A website is the easiest way to present the identity of a person or an organization to others.

-Some names are also offered at a price that is a few times higher than regular price.
-These are basically premium listed domains.
+Some names are also offered at a price that is a few times higher than the regular price.
+These are basically premium-listed domains.

-Domain can be premium listed by 2 ways:
+A domain can be premium listed in 2 ways:

 Example: Someone bought insurance.com and parked it for $100,000 for resale.
 Now this domain will show you a price of $100,000.

 - If the owner country or organization of that domain sets the premium price.

 Example: .com.bd domain extension is owned by Bangladesh.
 That is, BTCL (Bangladesh Telecommunications Company Limite).
 So, BTCL can list some demandable names as premium.